pingcap/docs/develop/paginate-results.md

 > **Tips:**
 >
-> You can use the `SHOW CREATE TABLE books;` statement to check whether the table primary key uses [clustered index](https://docs.pingcap.com/tidb/stable/clustered-indexes).
+> You can use the `SHOW CREATE TABLE users;` statement to check whether the table primary key uses [clustered index](https://docs.pingcap.com/tidb/stable/clustered-indexes).

-E.g:
+For example:

 {{< copyable "sql" >}}